Friday, March 17, 2023

 Anirudh (Periampullary Cancer): Be Strong And Spread Love

-Hello Everyone, I am not a writer but still i would like to bring this story to all the people who are facing the same problem, pain, agony, anguish, misery and what not which me and my family went through.
+Hello Everyone; I am not a writer, but still, I would like to bring this story to all the people who are facing the same problem, pain, agony, anguish, misery, and whatnot and my family went through.

-Before starting I would really like to thank Kishan Shah and Dimple Parmar from the bottom of my heart and would like to congratulate them for the contributions and efforts they are putting and the sacrifices they have made in their lives.
-Hats off to you guys, you inspire me.
-You are making the world a better place and I know it takes a lot of guts to do what you are doing through the family of ZenOnco.io and Love Heals Cancer.
-I thank you for allowing me to write about what we went through when this problem hit us and how we managed to get out of it.
+Before starting, I would like to thank Kishan Shah and Dimple Parmar from the bottom of my heart and congratulate them for their contributions and efforts and the sacrifices they have made.
+Hats off to you guys; you inspire me.
+You are making the world a better place, and I know it takes a lot of guts to do what you are doing through the family of ZenOnco.io and Love Heals Cancer.
+Thank you for allowing me to write about what we went through when this problem hit us and how we managed to get out of it.
 I hope it reaches out to the people and helps them fight this menace.

-So, let me start by telling something about myself.
-I am a Delhite, born and brought up in Delhi in an amazing family.
+So, let me start by saying something about myself.
+I am a Delhite, born and raised in Delhi in a fantastic family.
 I have three sisters, all of them married and who all love me like a mother.
-I being the youngest one has always been the most pampered one I guess and also got the most beating.
+I being the youngest one, have always been the most pampered one, I guess, and also got the most beating.
 I am a privileged child.
 My parents have given me everything.
-I didn’t have to ask for anything, I didn’t feel the reason to ask for anything as I have more than what I deserve, I guess.
+I didn't have to ask for anything; I didn't feel the reason to ask for anything as I had more than what I deserved.
 I have always been a positive person and have always enjoyed my life, the moments in it, the ups and downs.
-But I didn’t know that something of such a big magnitude was coming to hit me hard and would shatter me and break me.
-I could not have imagined what was coming in my life and would be hitting the person, whom I love the most.
-Probably, this came just to make me realize the love for my mother and how important she is to me and that I need to change the way I treat her and that I love her more and take care of her more.
-I think it was god’s way of making me realize that you are not doing the needful.
+But I didn't know that something of such an enormous magnitude was coming to strike me and would shatter me and break me.
+I could not have imagined what was coming in my life and would be hitting the person I love most.
+Probably, this made me realize my love for my mother and how important she is to me that I need to change how I treat her and that I love her more and take care of her more.
+I think it was God's way of making me realize that you are not doing the needful.
 Yes, I am talking about CANCER, and unfortunately, it happened to my mother.

 The Unfolding of Events: